-After qualifying this exam, candidates need to apply against the advertisement of universities, institutes or colleges for admission into M.Phil/PhD.
+After qualifying for this exam, candidates need to apply against the advertisement of universities, institutes or colleges for admission into M.Phil/PhD.
 Upon getting registered into these courses, candidates become eligible for NET JRF funding.

 NET JRF – Exam Pattern

-Now that you know all about awards detail, eligibility conditions and application process, you must be wondering about the exam pattern of UGC NET.
+Now that you know all about awards detail, eligibility conditions and the application process, you must be wondering about the exam pattern of UGC NET.
 Find below the detailed exam pattern of NET conducted by NTA.

 - The candidates appear for two papers – Paper 1 and Paper 2, conducted as Computer Based Test (CBT).

-- Paper 1 comprises of 50 questions and Paper 2 consists of 100 questions.
+- Paper 1 comprises 50 questions and Paper 2 consists of 100 questions.
 So, in total, the candidates need to attempt 150 questions.

 - Objective type of questions is asked in both the papers, in which Paper 1 is of 100 marks and Paper 2 is of 200 marks.

 - Questions in Paper 1 are of general nature and they aim to evaluate the teaching/research aptitude of the candidate.
 These questions also assess the reasoning ability, comprehension, divergent thinking and general awareness of the applicant.